swiftlang/swift-evolution/proposals/0370-pointer-family-initialization-improvements.md

   /// Initializes the buffer's memory with the given elements, binding the
   /// initialized memory to the elements' type.
   ///
-  /// When calling the `initializeMemory(as:fromElements:)` method on a buffer
+  /// When calling the `initializeMemory(as:fromContentsOf:)` method on a buffer
   /// `b`, the memory referenced by `b` must be uninitialized, or initialized
   /// to a trivial type. `b` must be properly aligned for accessing `C.Element`.
   ///
-  /// This method initializes the buffer with the contents of `fromElements`
+  /// This method initializes the buffer with the contents of `source`,
-  /// until `fromElements` is exhausted or the buffer runs out of available
+  /// until `source` is exhausted or the buffer runs out of available
   /// space.
-After calling `initializeMemory(as:fromElements:)`, the memory
+After calling `initializeMemory(as:fromContentsOf:)`, the memory
   /// referenced by the returned `UnsafeMutableBufferPointer` instance is bound
   /// and initialized to type `C.Element`.
 This method does not change
   /// the binding state of the unused portion of `b`, if any.
   ///
   /// - Parameters:
   ///   - type: The type of element to which this buffer's memory will be bound.
-  ///   - fromElements: A collection of elements to be used to
+  ///   - source: A collection of elements to be used to
   ///     initialize the buffer's storage.
   /// - Returns: A typed buffer containing the initialized elements.
   ///     The returned buffer references memory starting at the same
   ///     base address as this buffer, and its count indicates
   ///     the number of elements copied from the collection `elements`. func initializeMemory<C>(
-    as: C.Element.Type, fromElements: C
+    as: C.Element.Type, fromContentsOf source: C
   ) -> UnsafeMutableBufferPointer<C.Element>
     where C: Collection